chesterchou1/hugo-portfolio/content/project/costco/index.md

 Costco employs a membership fee system, also known as a *subscription model*.
 Membership-based businesses were not unique to Costco; In fact, in the United States, many traditional industries, like gyms, clubs, adopted this pure subscription-based charging model during the same period.
 Nowadays, numerous platforms and software companies derive benefits from this model, especially the freemium model derived from SaaS (Software as a Service).
 However, at that time, the rules only allowed paying members to be eligible for purchasing products or services, typically with the option to renew on an annual basis.
 Several membership plans were available for consumers to choose from.

-Even in the 1980s, Costco did not adopt a novel business model that required the possession of scarce or irreplaceable resources to disrupt the industry's game rules.[^3] However, one advantageous aspect was that the founders had prior experience and knowledge in a similar industry, which they brought to Costco.

-Looking from the perspective of the external competitive environment, is it merely due to the high imitation cost of switching to this different operating model that competitors who adopted different operating methods were unwilling to change (either difficult or did not see the need to change), allowing Costco to have room for competitive growth?
+Even in the 1980s, Costco did not adopt a novel business model that required the possession of scarce or irreplaceable resources to disrupt the industry's game rules, like e-commerce platforms.[^3] One advantageous aspect can be found in the case was the founders had prior experience and knowledge in a similar industry, which they brought to Costco.
+Too simple for me to believe.
+While looking from the external competitive environment.
+Is it merely due to the high imitation cost of switching to this different operating model, so that competitors who were adopting different operating methods were less likely to change? (either difficult or did not see the need to change).
+This was what gave Costco room for competitive growth?

 #### The stable cash flows from membership help achieve the great expansion

+*Rome wasn't built in a day*.
+So did Costco's success.
 According to the information provided in the case, when Costco was established for 15 years, its global store count reached 278, with coverage in half of the states in the United States.
 It also began expanding to the United Kingdom and Asian countries.
 By the end of 2018, the global operation had grown to 782 stores.
 Despite the competitive pressure from e-commerce leader Amazon, the number of stores added after 2011 was still 190.
 Although the expansion was not predominantly focused on the Americas, this figure roughly maintained an average annual expansion rate of 15 to 20 stores.
 In other words, Costco successfully opened at least one store globally every month.
 This number is quite astonishing to me.

 The IKEA and Ingvar Kamprad case presents a similar situation where the rate of store expansion likely represents a strong internationalization strategy.
 To continuously achieve strategic goals, companies must have corresponding organizational structures and resources.
 IKEA's approach involves dividing into expansion and operation groups, with the expansion group completing phase-specific tasks before transferring them to the operation group.